Skip to main content

 Technical Analysis

-CVE-2025-43750 is a medium-severity vulnerability affecting multiple versions of Liferay Portal and Liferay DXP, specifically versions 7.4.0 through 7.4.3.132, and various quarterly releases of Liferay DXP from 2024.Q1.1 through 2025.Q1.1.
-The vulnerability is classified under CWE-434, which pertains to the unrestricted upload of files with dangerous types.
-The core issue is that remote unauthenticated users (guests) can upload files through the form attachment field without proper validation.
+CVE-2025-43750 is a medium severity vulnerability affecting multiple versions of Liferay Portal and Liferay DXP, specifically versions 7.4.0 through 7.4.3.132 and various 2024 and 2025 quarterly releases of Liferay DXP.
+The vulnerability is classified under CWE-434, which relates to the unrestricted upload of files with dangerous types.
+The core issue is that unauthenticated remote attackers (guests) can upload files through the form attachment field without proper validation.
 This lack of validation allows attackers to bypass MIME type checks and use extension obfuscation techniques to upload potentially malicious files.
-Because the upload functionality does not adequately verify the file type or extension, attackers can upload executable or script files disguised with benign extensions or obfuscated names.
-This can lead to the execution of arbitrary code or scripts on the server, potentially compromising the confidentiality, integrity, and availability of the affected system.
-The vulnerability requires no authentication and no privileges, but does require some user interaction (uploading a file).
-The CVSS 4.0 vector indicates network attack vector (AV:N), low attack complexity (AC:L), no privileges required (PR:N), user interaction required (UI:A), low impact on confidentiality and integrity (VC:L, VI:L), no impact on availability (VA:N), and low scope change (SC:L).
-No known exploits are currently reported in the wild, and no patches are linked yet, indicating that organizations should be vigilant and prepare to apply fixes once available.
+Because the upload mechanism does not adequately verify the file type or extension, attackers can upload files that may contain executable code or scripts, which could then be used to compromise the server or escalate privileges.
+The vulnerability does not require any authentication or privileges, making it accessible to any remote user.
+The CVSS 4.0 base score is 5.1, indicating a medium severity level, with attack vector network (AV:N), low attack complexity (AC:L), no privileges required (PR:N), and user interaction required (UI:A).
+The impact on confidentiality and integrity is low, but there is some impact on availability and scope is limited.
+No known exploits are currently reported in the wild, and no official patches are linked yet.
+This vulnerability poses a risk primarily through the potential for remote code execution or unauthorized file storage, which could lead to further exploitation if combined with other vulnerabilities or misconfigurations.

 Potential Impact